 Time Value of the Profit

-Then considering a yearly inflation of 5%, what will be the current value of this money?
+Considering a yearly inflation of 5%, what will the current value be?

 FV = CV(1+r/100)^n